 How to brief a PR agency to make sure you get what you want

-The brief is possibly the most important document in the whole process of working with a PR agency.
+The brief is possibly the most important document in the whole process of working with a PR company.
 It lays out exactly what you want, when you want it and how much budget you want to allocate to the task in hand.

 Imagine asking someone to build you a house, but not telling them how many bedrooms you want.
 Or where you want them to build it.
 Or when you want to move in.
 Or whether you want a mansion or a cottage.
 Admittedly, it would be an entertaining episode of Grand Designs, but you’re unlikely to get your dream home.